ComradDoge/DogeEU4/README.md

 <img src=https://i.imgur.com/dAceBAG.png/>

 - Policies completely reworked from the ground up.
 Now every combo* has a policy like in vanilla (*with some exceptions due to some limitations).
 This means there are 491 policies in total.
 For comparison, vanilla has 203.
-Albeit some are repeating, you should find plenty of possible builds.
+Albeit some are repeating due to the scope.
-- There is now a UI button in game (in top of decisions tab) to see a table of policy combinations.
+- There is now a UI button in game (top right of decisions tab) to see a table of policy combinations.
 - The policies can also be viewed in a spreadsheet located here: https://docs.google.com/spreadsheets/d/1UVH9Ju7uHwZhNgV_I_qliV4MXHAhFfGj7bFXS_BSsZg/edit?usp=sharing